Sequoia Climate Fund

-- Present the results of global and regional strategic analysis verbally and in writing, through memos, background papers, presentations, graphs, and charts both internally and externally as required.
+- Present the results of global and regional strategic analysis verbally and in writing, through internal memos, background papers, presentations, graphs, and charts both internally and externally as required.

-- Support all aspects of strategy execution and grant-making, including initial screening of potential grantees, analyzing background information, soliciting, developing funding proposals, and preparing grant recommendations.
+- Support all aspects of strategy execution and grant-making, including initial screening of potential grantees, analyzing background information, soliciting, and developing funding proposals, preparing grant recommendations.

-- Serve as the point of contact for select grantees to learn from and steward the relationship, conduct site visits as needed, and monitor the impact of grants.
+- Serve as the point of contact for select grantees to learn from and steward the relationship, conduct site visits as needed and monitor the impact of grants.

 Financial stewardship and administrative responsibilities

 - Support the maintenance of annual administrative budgets for programmatic expenses.

 - Support the forecasting of grant payments and serve as a compliance checkpoint to ensure grantmaking stays within yearly budgets.

 - Maintain grants database, budget spreadsheets and grant calendars, and coordinate grant processes for the team.

 - Assist team with planning and coordinating meetings, travel, workshops and convenings; make logistical arrangements as needed; manage consultant contracts.